Sebastián Domínguez: International career

 On 31 August 2009 Domínguez was called up by coach Diego Maradona for the Argentina national team, along fellow Vélez Sársfield teammates Nicolás Otamendi and Emiliano Papa.
 With Argentina, the defender started the World Cup qualifier games against Brazil and Paraguay (both defeats for Argentina).

 Domínguez was later called by coach Alejandro Sabella for the 2011 and 2012 editions of the friendly competition Superclásico de las Américas, in which he captained the national team.
 He was also called by Sabella for 2014 World Cup qualifying matches, including the last two against Peru and Uruguay.
 However, he did not take part of the squad for the World Cup.

 Managerial career

 After retiring, Domínguez worked as a panelist in TV sport programmes before joining the staff of Hernán Crespo at Al-Duhail in 2022.
 On 5 April 2024, he was appointed manager of Tigre.

 On 27 December 2024, Domínguez agreed to return to Vélez, now as first team manager.
 The following 2 March, however, he resigned.

+On 18 March 2026, Domínguez was announced as manager of Deportivo Garcilaso in Peru.
+On 27 July, he returned to his home country and took over Central Córdoba.